 These above verses, however, do not necessarily contradict the rotundity of the earth.
 The first verse, and similar verses, can obviously be understood from a phenomenological perspective; that is, the perspective of the first-person experience.
 This is in perfect harmony with God asking people to see and observe from their own perspective.
 For the human walking and living on earth, his or her experience is such that the earth has been spread out, which facilitates their existence.
 Classical exegete Ibn Kathir explains that it means that it is spread out for human use, including cultivation, travel and construction, as well as other benefits.7

-Before discussing the second verse it is important to note that in the ancient Greaco-Roman sciences the established view was that the Earth was flat.
-There may have been some philosophers that thought otherwise, however, this was the majority view.
-Dino Boccaletti has shown that in the Roman world the notion of a spherical Earth was unpopular; later on the Christian Church exacerbated this, by making it more difficult for people in the Roman Empire to accept a spherical Earth.8 Contrastingly, and as will be explicated below, the majority of Islamic scholarship rejected the Greaco-Roman understanding that the Earth was flat.
+Before discussing the second verse it is important to note that, contrary to the majority of Greek philosophers, the ancient Romans had established the view that the Earth was flat.
+There may have been some Roman philosophers that thought otherwise, however, this was the majority view.
+Dino Boccaletti has shown that in the Roman world the notion of a spherical Earth was unpopular; later on the Christian Church exacerbated this, by making it more difficult for people in the Roman Empire to accept a spherical Earth.8 Contrastingly, and as will be explicated below, the majority of Islamic scholarship rejected the predominant Roman understanding that the Earth was flat.
 This rejection was strongly grounded in the Qur’ān.

 “He wound round the turban upon his head… and hence you say he wound the thing in a round form.”12

-Interestingly, 14th century scholar (8th century after hijrah; A.H.)13 Ibn Taymiyya cites an earlier authority, Abu’l-Husayn Ibn Munāda, as referring to the Earth as a ball:
+Interestingly, 14th century scholar (8th century after hijrah; A.H.)14 Ibn Taymiyya cites an earlier authority, Abu’l-Husayn Ibn Munāda, as referring to the Earth as a ball:

-“There is consensus among the scholars, that the earth, with all its movements on land and sea, is like a ball.”14
+“There is consensus among the scholars, that the earth, with all its movements on land and sea, is like a ball.”15

-Ibn Munāda’s view is supported by Ibn Hazm who also stated there is a consensus that the Earth is spherical.15
+Ibn Munāda’s view is supported by Ibn Hazm who also stated there is a consensus that the Earth is spherical.16

 Many other scholars have explicated the above view.
 11th century scholar (5th century A.H.)
-Abu Muhammad Al-Juwayni stated that the Earth is shaped like a watermelon.16 Abu Hamid Al-Ghazali, who lived in the same century, went so far as to say that anyone who denies that the Earth is spherical has made a mockery of Islam.17 12th century (6th century A.H.) scholar Abu Faraj Ibn Al-Jawzi stated that there is a consensus (ijma’) among Muslim scholars that the Earth is spherical.18
+Abu Muhammad Al-Juwayni stated that the Earth is shaped like a watermelon.17 Abu Hamid Al-Ghazali, who lived in the same century, went so far as to say that anyone who denies that the Earth is spherical has made a mockery of Islam.18 12th century (6th century A.H.) scholar Abu Faraj Ibn Al-Jawzi stated that there is a consensus (ijma’) among Muslim scholars that the Earth is spherical.19

 In summary, the majority of Islamic scholars maintained that Earth was round and this view has a strong Qur’ānic basis.
 However, the verses pertaining to the earth can be understood in a way that supports the flatness of the earth as well as its roundness.
 Irrespective of the understanding of the reader or listener, their reflection on the earth and the alternation of the night and day will facilitate the conclusion of the majesty of God’s creative power and the fact that the manifestation of His creative attributes is worthy of praise, thus the primary purpose of the verses is fulfilled.
 The multiplicity of readings approach opens the door to the conclusion that the Qur’ān’s verses have layers of meaning that make sense to people with a primitive and a more advanced understanding, whilst ensuring the objectives of the verses are met.
 This timeless nature of the Qur’ān is one of its remarkable features.